vdbrink/vdbrink.github.io/node-red/node-red_cheatsheet-basic_nodes.md

 ---
 ## Only X messages per Y time unit

-With the delay node you can limit the amount of messages which will be sent per time unit (seconds/minutes/hours/days). \
+With the delay node, you can limit the number of messages which will be sent per time unit (seconds/minutes/hours/days). \
 Intermediate message will be dropped.

 <img src="images/nodes/node_delay.png" height="{{imgHeight}}px">